-8.3.4Power Purchase Agreements
+7.3.4 Power Purchase Agreements

-Where the conditions in sections 8.3.1, 8.3.2, and 8.3.3 are not met, fuel producers may count electricity taken from the grid through PPAs as fully renewable if it complies with the conditions on additionality, temporal correlation and geographic correlation in accordance with sections 8.3.5, 8.3.6, 8.3.7.
+Where the conditions in Chapters 7.3.1, 7.3.2, and 7.3.3 are not met, fuel producers may count electricity taken from the grid through PPAs as fully renewable if it complies with the conditions on additionality, temporal correlation and geographic correlation in accordance with Chapters 7.3.5, 7.3.6, 7.3.7.

-Requirements for renewable power purchase agreements (PPA) stem from the definition set out in RED II and in CDR 1184.
+Requirements for renewable power purchase agreements (PPA) stem from the definition set out in Revised Directive EU/2018/2001 and in CDR 1184.
 CDR 1184 allows fuel producers to conclude one or more renewable PPAs directly, or via intermediaries.
 The renewable PPAs need to clearly identify the installations that produce the amount of renewable electricity that is used to produce the renewable hydrogen.
 Furthermore, the hydrogen producer can only claim the production of RFNBOs based on a renewable PPA if the electricity supplied under the contract has effectively been produced.
 Intermediaries referred to in CDR 1184 may be involved by various means and for various purposes, including as a contracting party.
 For example, intermediaries can represent the electricity producers, but it is important that a direct relationship between the electricity producer and the hydrogen producer is maintained.

-In addition, the requirements on cancelling Guarantees of Origin (GO) of renewable electricity as described in section 8.3.5, the requirements set out in Article 5 of CDR 1184, and the requirements set out in Article 19 of RED II (referred to in recital 15 of CDR 1184), have to be met.
+In addition, the requirements on cancelling Guarantees of Origin (GO) of renewable electricity as described in chapter 7.3.5, the requirements set out in Article 5 of CDR 1184, and the requirements set out in Article 19 of Revised Directive EU/2018/2001 (referred to in recital 15 of CDR 1184), have to be met.

-8.3.5 Additionality and no support
+7.3.5 Additionality and no support